nullpo-head/source-win-bat/README.md

 # SourceWinBat - Source a Windows Batch in Bash!

-`sw`, or SourceWinBat is a CLI utility to run Windows batch files from WSL/MSYS2/Cygwin, and sync environment variables, doskeys, and working directories between Windows batch files and UNIX shell environments.
+`sw`, or SourceWinBat is a CLI utility to run Windows batch files from WSL/MSYS2/Cygwin, and sync the shell environments of Bash and the Windows batch files, including
+* Environment variables
+* Doskeys
+* Working directories

-By SourceWinBat, you can execute environment initialization scripts for Windows in Bash as if you use `source` command for initialization shell scripts.
+By SourceWinBat, you can execute Windows initialization scripts in Bash as if you use `source` command for initialization Bash scripts.
-You can do your daily Windows CLI work in Bash in your favorite UNIX-compatible environment.
+SourceWinBat helps you do your daily Windows work in your favorite UNIX-compatible environment.

 ## Usage